 In the codes outlined in this article, the "A" indicates the problem is with a portion of the system circuit, instead of a particular symptom or component.

-A code P0370 is set when the PCM detects a malfunction with the "A" engine position sensor signal.
+A code P0372 is set when the PCM detects the engine position sensor "A" is producing a signal with too few pulses.

-P0370 wiring diagram
+P0372 wiring diagram

 Related timing reference signal A trouble codes include: